damilp36/Privacy-Preserving-Algorithms/README.md

+**Overview**
+This project is targeted towards exploring ways to mitigate downcoding attack by enhancing Differential Privacy using Residue Number Systems

 **Folder Structure and setup**

 **The main folder contains a director for /datasets and 6 .ipynb files The files for this solution are:**